HuiZeng/BIQA_Toolbox/README.md

 3. Create a new fold ``databases``.
 Download an IQA dataset into ``databases`` and extract the files.
 Currently, four datasets are supported including the LIVE Challenge, LIVE IQA, CSIQ and TID2013.

 4. Run any of the three main functions.

+#### License

+This toolbox is made available for research purpose only.

+We utilize the MatConvNet and libSVM toolboxes and re-implement some existing methods.
+Please check corresponding licence files for details.